lzap/deacon/README.md

 The polynomial used in linear feedback shift register is x^25 + x^24 + x^23 + x^22 + 1.

+## Comparison of types

+MAC-based advantages

+* reprovisioning the same server generates the same name
+* middle names are same for unique hardware vendors

+MAC-based disadvantages

+* name is longer

+Random-based advantages

+* name is shorter

+Random-based disadvantages

+* reprovisioning the same server generates different name

 ## Installation

 See [How_to_Install_a_Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Plugin)